spencerbraun/stats_notes/CS230/Deep_Learning.md

   * Ensembling - train several networks independently and average the outputs ($\hat{y}$).
 Good for benchmarks but super costly for real production
   * Multi-crop at test time - run classifier on multiple versions of test images and average the results.
 10-crop for example.
 * Always consider open source architectures and papers and implementations / transfer learning weights

+### Module 3 - Detection Algorithms

+##### Object Localization
+* Localization - drawing a bounding box around a car in an image say.
+* Detection: Can also have multiple detection for different objects in the photo.
+* Typical ConvNet might output to a softmax with a predicted class for an image, say 4 possible outputs.
+To localize we change our NN to have more output units, four more numbers $b_x, b_y, b_h, b_w$ that place a bounding box around the object that we classified. $b_x,b_y$ indicate the midpoint with $b_h, b_w$ determining the heigh and width of the bonding box.
+* In total we need to output those 4 coordinates and a class label 1-4.
+Target label y is vector $y=\left[\begin{array}{l}
+{p_{c}} \\
+{b_{x}} \\
+{b_{y}} \\
+{b_{h}} \\
+{b_{w}} \\
+{c_{1}} \\
+{c_{2}} \\
+{c_{3}}
+\end{array}\right]$:
+	* 1st component $p_c$ is there any object?
+1 for object detected, 0 for just background
+	* 2nd - 5th component: bx, by, bw, bh
+	* Last components: c1, c2, c3 - typical softmax, classifying a single object in the photo.
+* When pc is zero - we do not care about the rest of the y vector, since we aren't bounding anything, no detected objects.
+* Loss function $L(\hat{y}, y) = (\hat{y}_1 - y_1)^2 + ... + (\hat{y}_8 - y_8)^2$ if $y_1 = 1$
+	* If $y_1 = p_c = 0$, then just need $L = (\hat{y}_1 - y_1)^2$, since we just care about the accuracy of $p_c$ in this case.

+##### Landmark Detection
+* X and Y coordinates of important parts of an image you want the algo to recognize.
+* Say you want the corner of people's eyes - just have additonal outputs for the coordinate of interest (x,y).
+If you want more points, $(l_{1 x}, l_{1 y}), ...$ for all points of interest.
+* Network can tell us a large number of key points on recognizing a face.
+Ouput vector where first indicates if it is a face, then over 64 landmarks we would have an additional 128 data points output in the vector.
+This is important for face filters and special effects.
+* We do need a labeled dataset for this task though.
+Often human intensive
+* Pose detection works similarly.
+Need consistent labels across images, landmark 1 refers to the same part of the image across examples.

+##### Object Detection - Sliding Windows
+* Say for car detection, create labeled datset with closely cropped images of cars as X, and y indicates if car or not.
+Then train a ConvNet that classifies if car or not for cropped images
+* Then use sliding window detection - take a local region of a real photo, and have the convnet determine in car is in this region.
+Slide the window across the whole image and it will classify which windows have cars and which don't.
+* We then repeat the sliding window with a larger window, again feed the windows to the convnet for car classification.
+Can continue with larger and larger windows.
+The hope that so long as a car is somewhere in the image, the convnet will recognize for some window size.
+* Obviously this has a high computational cost.
+Using a coarse stride can reduce the number of windows but this might hurt performance of classification.
+* People use to use linear methods for the classifier but now convnets make this process slower.
+Luckily we can fix this cost by using a convolutional implementation of the sliding windows

+##### Convolutional Sliding Windows
+* How to turn FC into convolutional layers?
+If we have 5x5x16 filters at the end of the conv net, we can look at this as a 1 x 1 x 400 output, then pass through to 1 x 1 x 400 layer, but this is equivalent to an FC layer.
+We can do this a couple of times then pass to a 1 x 1 x 4 layer, which corresponds to the 4 class softmax output.
+* Using this is sliding windows, we start with a 14 x 14 x 3 image.
+We pass through the modified NN and we end with a 1 x 1 x 4.
+* Our test image is 16 x 16 x 3.
+We could slide the 14 x 14 window around 4 times to cover the image, but this is highly duplicative.
+Doing this convolutionally, we just run the conv net using the 5 x 5 x 16 filters, and we shrink down to a 2 x 2 x 40 volume run through 1 x 1 filters.
+Finally get a 2 x 2 x 4.
+Each quadrant of the output corresponds to the upper / lower left/ right regions of the original image.
+* We run the classifier once on the image and the computational expense is shared across regions.
+Adding larger images will correspond to larger outputs from the classifier conv net.
+* Still have a problem that the bounding boxes will not be too accurate so still have to adjust for that.

+##### Bounding Box Predictions